 Note – You use UDI validators to help ensure that the correct information is entered into text fields on wizard pages in the UDI Wizard.
 When a validator detects an invalid entry in a text box, a message is displayed on the wizard page, and the Next button is disabled until all invalid entries are resolved.

 Configure the settings properties of ComboBox on the Settings tab based on requirements.
-Once done, Click Save to wizard.
+Once done, click Save to the wizard.

-In this case I had provided, Task sequence variable name – Build Type.
-This value validates with Task Sequence Step during execution.
+In this case, I had provided, Task sequence variable name – Build Type.
+This value validates with the Task Sequence Step during execution.
 If it meets accordingly process will be initiated.

 Update the Distribution Points for the MDT Package

-After making changes every time, you must distribute or Redistribute the content to distribution point.
+After making changes every time, you must distribute or Redistribute the content to the distribution point.